 Monitoring of surface water at the WRIC commenced in March 1996.
-As required in the former C of A/ECA, this monitoring was to be on a monthly basis for a short parameter list and on a quarterly basis for the full leachate parameter list (updated in 1999), as outlined in Section 3.
+As required in the former C of A/ECA, this monitoring was to be on a monthly basis for a short parameter list and on a quarterly basis for the full leachate parameter list (updated in 1999).
+Amended ECA No. 9496-9NFKJ9 required semi-annual (spring and fall) sampling of leachate indicator and general parameters, as well as annual inorganics sampling.
 There were two surface water sampling stations at the site, designated as SW 1 located at the off-site discharge point in Stormwater Detention Area 2 and SW 2 located in the Stormwater Detention Area 1 (Figure 1).
 Surface water runoff from the site is directed to a series of on-site stormwater catch basins.
 Excess water from Stormwater Detention Area 1 flows to Stormwater Detention Area 2 where it would ultimately discharge via a pond outlet structure in the northwest portion of the pond to the York-Watson Stormwater Detention Area.